-Students were then asked to rate their agreement with six different items related to sustainability education on a 1-5 "strongly disagree" to "strongly agree" scale (N = 1,428).
+Students were then asked to rate their agreement with six different items related to sustainability education on a 1-5 "strongly disagree" to "strongly agree" scale (N = 941).
 See Figure 1.3 for average scores per item.
 Some notable trends in this data are how highly students agree that sustainability-related knowledge and skills are valued by potential employers, as well as their awareness of sustainability-related opportunities on campus.
 However, they generally do not actively seek sustainability-related courses to enroll in.
-There was a general bump in agreement across items from 2018 to 2019, with a slight dip in agreement in 2020.
-This dip could be COVID-related, given the focus on on-campus opportunities and the more limited nature of course offerings.
+There was a general bump in agreement across items from 2018 to 2019, with agreement staying relatively flat from 2019-2021.